HanruV/CodeSpace-Academy-SDF_Portfolio_Piece_HANVOR614_Pto2403_Group-C_Hanru-Vorster_SDF11/README.md

 #### Component 2

 - Here the endorsements are showcased to show credibility and establish trust with future clients
-- The call to action "buttons" have been made bigger, with a standout color, and a shadow has been added to enhance attention gain
+- The call to action "buttons" have been imported from tailwindcomponents and custom project styles have been applied.
+The use of 3D buttons and vivid colors grabs the attention of users more
 - In this component grid has been used on a mobile 1st approach, as 1 col for smaller screens and then span into 2 cols for bigger screens.
 The grid composes of 2 sections, 1 for the heading, paragragh, and buttons; The other for the image.
 The grid display allows us more flexibility on bigger layouts to control how data is displayd on various screens sizes